envoy/Engineering/Principles.md

 # Engineering Principles
-This docunment describes the kind of engineering team we are, and in some cases aspire to be.
+This document describes the kind of engineering team we are, and in some cases aspire to be.

 It’s important to write it down so we can achieve & perpetuate it.
 We do this by using it as the basis for:
 * Hiring.
 Job descriptions & bands, crafting of our interview process.